Updated March 20, 2026 · By Jake Embers

 Technology has revolutionized BBQ monitoring.
 Wireless thermometers connect to your phone via apps, sending alerts when your meat hits target temperatures.
 Some even graph temperature curves over time.

-The MEATER Plus impresses me most.
-Completely wireless probe (no cables to deal with), 165-foot Bluetooth range, and an intuitive app.
-At $100, it's pricey but incredibly convenient for overnight brisket cooks.
-Nothing beats getting a phone notification at 6 AM that your meat is ready.
+The ThermoMaven 3000FT Smart Wireless impresses me most at $80.
+Six sensors, incredible range, and an intuitive app.
+Nothing beats getting a phone notification at 6 AM that your brisket is ready.

 What to Avoid